sous-chefs/mariadb/README.md

 The resource name need to be 'default' if your don't want to use a named connection (multi source replication in MariaDB 10).

-So by default the provider try to use the local instance of mysql, with the current user and no password.
+So by default the provider try to use the local instance of mysql, with the current root and password set in attribute node['mariadb']['server_root_password'].
 If you want to change, you have to define `host`, `port`, `user` or `password`

 ```ruby
 mariadb_replication 'default' do